Sairme (water): History

 Shepherds also paid attention to this area because of the amazing events.
 They noticed that in a place that was at a distance of about 3 km from the source of deer, grass was steady green, the snows never lie, and the earth was already dry in a few minutes after the rain.
 The veil of mystery of a magic glade was filmed in the 20th century when geologists discovered hot mineral water in the land.

 The first attempt of a scientific study of water Sairme is associated with the name of Doctor Kelenjeradze from Baghdati.
 In 1912 while still a student, he took a sample for analysis to St. Petersburg.
 The first chemical analysis of mineral water was held by professors of Petersburg Military Academy.
 They were vividly interested with a sample sent from the possession of Eristavi in Petersburg.
-In subsequent years Latvian scientist Robert Kuptsis studied the mineral waters Sairme.
+In subsequent years Latvian scientist Roberts Kupcis studied the mineral waters in Sairme.
 On the orders of Emperor Nicholas II he studied mineral waters of the Caucasus, particularly Georgia.

 Local oral history suggests that the road through the Bostania river gorge was cut through the rock "by hand" without explosives or heavy machinery by German Army prisoners of war.